sveltejs/eslint-plugin-svelte3/README.md

 This can be `true` or `false` or a function that accepts an object of attributes on a `<style>` tag (like that passed to a Svelte preprocessor) and returns whether to ignore the style block for the purposes of linting.

 The default is to not ignore any styles.

+### `svelte3/lint-template`

+**Experimental!
+Requires at least Svelte 3.2.0!**

+This can be `true` or `false` or a function that accepts a file path and returns whether this plugin should also lint its template expressions.

+The default is to not lint any expressions in the template.

 ## Using the CLI